FAQ

 The browser editor provides two ways to change the privacy settings:

-The cloud editor also provides two ways to change the privacy settings:
+The Devbox editor also provides two ways to change the privacy settings:

-- Click the chevron on the right side of your sandbox's name at the top of the screen; click Edit info and then change the drop-down next to Privacy.
+1. Click the chevron on the right side of your Devbox's name at the top of the screen; click Edit info and then change the drop-down next to Privacy.

 I'm getting a 422 error when importing from GitHub, why?

-If you think it's something else, or you're unable to solve this yourself, then get in touch and provide a link to the repo you're importing and we can look into this for you.
+If you think it's something else, or you're unable to solve this yourself, then get in touch using our support form (opens in a new tab) and provide a link to the repo you're importing and we can look into this for you.

 Why are my start scripts not having an effect?

-For performance reasons, we ignore any specified scripts in browser sandboxes, instead using a default script.
-If you need to control the scripts, then we recommend using a cloud sandbox.
+For performance reasons, we ignore any specified scripts in sandboxes, instead using a default script.
+If you need to control the scripts, then we recommend using a Devbox.

-Can I change the Node version used in a sandbox?
+Can I change the Node version used in a Devbox?

-Yes, for cloud sandboxes you can refer to here (opens in a new tab) to learn how to change the Node version.
-All recent server sandboxes run in a cloud sandbox.
+Yes, we have instructions here (opens in a new tab) that tell you how to change the Node version.
+All recent server sandboxes run in a Devbox.

-Note that we recommend using Cloud Sandboxes when you're working with Node.js projects.
+Note that we recommend using Devboxes when you're working with Node.js projects.

 Do sandboxes have any limitations?

-We currently provide Browser Sandboxes and Cloud Sandboxes.
-Browser Sandboxes have the following limitations:
+We currently provide Sandboxes and Devboxes.
+Sandboxes have the following limitations:

 I'm getting a 'Request Entity too Large' error, what should I do?